CowNowK/AimStar/README.md

 Most of the code is contributed by users, and the code structure might be very messy.
 If you try to download and understand the code, you will find a lot of **shitty** logic

-> **Due to some force majeure disease factors that happened to me personally, I am unable to maintain the repo in time.
-I apologize for your understanding.**

 ## ⚠️ Notice

 **Isnt working?** -> [**__COMMON ISSUES__**](https://github.com/CowNowK/AimStar/wiki)